apache/whimsy/DEVELOPMENT.md

    `ruby examples/board.rb`

    It should print out an HTML page with current board members.
-   See comments in that file for running the script as a standalone server.
+   See comments in the `board.rb` file for running the script as a standalone server to view in a local web browser.

 6. **Configure mail sending** :mailbox_with_mail: (_optional_):